-- 4.1 Delegates should ensure that they are familiar with the work that SCAGI does and encourage their national representatives to become involved with and contribute data to SCAGI products. - 4.2 Delegates should seek to ensure that where a national representative retires or leaves their post a successor is appointed and supported to be involved with SCAGI. - 4.3 Delegates should note that US representation changed to Paul Morin of US Polar Geospatial Center, University of Minnesota, following the retirement of Jerry Mullins of USGS.
-The SCAGI co-Chairs are very pleased at the continued commitment of the US to the work of SCAGI and would like to highlight the exceptional contribution and collaborative spirit of Jerry Mullins and the USGS over many years, and welcome Paul Morin to the SCAGI group.
+- 4.1 Delegates should ensure that they are familiar with the work that SCAGI does and encourage their national representatives to become involved with and contribute data to SCAGI products. - 4.2 Delegates should seek to ensure that where a national representative retires or leaves their post a successor is appointed and supported to be involved with SCAGI. - 4.3 Delegates should note that Italian representation changed to Prof. Carlo Baroni of University of Pisa following the retirement of Prof. Roberto Cervellati.
+Dr Antonie Haas of AWI is a new German representative to SCAGI.
+The SCAGI co-Chairs are very pleased to welcome both new members to the SCAGI group.